Telefonica/iot-utils/README.md

 ## 2.- Tools
 We have tools for work better.
-These tools are not robust (by now), then you need to modify it to work properly (Ex. paths).
+These tools are not robust (by now), then you need to modify it to work properly (Ex. paths)<br>
 Stored at $HOME/tools
 ```
 # Show diffs (Version X.Y.Z and commit number/release number) of RPMs between Git and RPM installed machines